Will the euro, which has risen against the yen, continue to climb? All eyes are on its direction.

 - Remarks by Bank of England Governor Bailey

-Despite the fact that the Eurozone’s August Producer Price Index (PPI), released on the 3rd, deteriorated from a year-on-year increase of 0.2% to a decline of 0.6%, the euro rose against the yen.The euro/yen pair rose from 172.390 to 173.248.
+Despite the fact that the European Union’s August Producer Price Index (PPI), released on the 3rd, deteriorated from 0.2% year-over-year to -0.6%, the euro rose against the yen.The euro/yen pair rose from 172.390 to 173.248.
 An uptrend has emerged along the 20-period moving average (MA) on the hourly chart.
 On the 4-hour chart, the RSI has recovered from 26 to 49, and on the daily chart, the price is rebounding from below the 20-period MA toward the upper half of the chart.

-Today’s economic indicators include the Swiss unemployment rate at 4:00 PM, the UK Construction PMI at 5:30 PM, Eurozone retail sales at 6:00 PM, remarks by ECB President Lagarde at 2:00 AM, remarks by BOE Governor Bailey at 3:30 AM, and remarks by Kansas City Fed President Schmidt at 6:00 AM the following day.No major economic indicators are scheduled for release during U.S. trading hours.
-We will be watching to see if the euro, which has risen against the yen, can extend its gains.
+Today’s economic indicators include the Swiss unemployment rate at 16:00, the UK Construction PMI at 17:30, Eurozone retail sales at 18:00,at 26:00, remarks by ECB President Lagarde; at 27:30, remarks by BOE Governor Bailey; and at 6:00 the following day, remarks by Schmidt, President of the Kansas City Fed.No major economic indicators are scheduled for release during U.S. trading hours.
+We will be watching closely to see if the euro, which has risen against the yen, will continue to climb higher.